VCDo/OneBigTwoSmallImagesCarousel/library/README.md

     // 2.
 Use the OBTSICarousel Composable
     OBTSICarousel(
+        // >>> Required:

-        modifier = Modifier.height(300.dp), // Set a height for the carousel bitmaps = imageBitmaps,
+        // Set a height for the carousel modifier = Modifier.height(300.dp),

+        // The list of images to display images = imageBitmaps,

+        // Lambda for handling image content descriptions imageContentDescription = { index, _ -> "Image at index: $index" },

-        onItemClick = {
+        // Callback when an image is clicked onItemClick = {
-            // Handle item click, 'it' is the index in your original 'bitmaps' list Toast.makeText(context, "Clicked on image at index: $it", Toast.LENGTH_SHORT).show()
+            // Handle item click, 'it' is the index in your original 'bitmaps' list },

-            // You can use this index to, for example, open a full-screen view of imageBitmaps[it] },
-        // Optional Styling:
+        // >>> Optional Styling:

+        // Padding around the content
-        contentPadding = PaddingValues(horizontal = 16.dp, vertical = 8.dp), // Padding around the content
+        contentPadding = PaddingValues(horizontal = 16.dp, vertical = 8.dp),

-        itemPadding = 6.dp, // Padding around each individual image
+        // Padding around each individual image
+        itemPadding = 6.dp,

-        itemShape = RoundedCornerShape(12.dp) // Shape for clipping each image
+        // Shape for clipping each image
+        itemShape = RoundedCornerShape(12.dp)
     )
 }
 ```